The Great Inversion

 Why AI Will Disrupt Knowledge Work First

 We stand at the precipice of an unprecedented economic transformation driven by Artificial Intelligence.
 For decades, the narrative has been clear: automation threatens manual labor first.
 But what if that assumption is wrong?
-Jesse Campbell introduces Inverse Displacement Theory (IDT)—a groundbreaking framework revealing why educated, professional knowledge workers may face displacement *before* those in manual and skilled trades, a trend supported by emerging research on AI exposure[4],[6].
+Inverse Displacement Theory (IDT) offers a groundbreaking framework revealing why educated, professional knowledge workers may face displacement *before* those in manual and skilled trades, a trend supported by emerging research on AI exposure[4],[6].
 Explore this site to understand the forces driving this shift and what it means for our future.

 What is IDT?